hems/m4l-dynamic-interface-js/README.md

 Federico have put into the community by creating a video which will hopefully help fellow javascripters improve their patches.

-Without fuder ado let's jump into the project and see how we could improve the javascript part.
+Without further ado let's jump into the project and see how we could improve the javascript part.

 ## Refactoring Feederico javascript

- -> At 2:44 federico says "We going to create a class"
+ -> At 2:35 federico says "We going to create a class"

  In reality there is ( or at least there was ) no "class" in javascript [...]